How to choose a credit card from Capital One

 How to get a credit card

-A group of people high-five each other on a basketball court.
+A group of diverse friends high-five each other while enjoying a game on an outdoor basketball court.

 Two people use a laptop to learn about the differences between interest rate and APR.